CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Magma_Crucible.md

 #### Add Recipe

-The following script will add a recipe that will output 250 mB of Lava by melting a Diamond, consuming 500 RF.
+The following script will add a recipe that will output 250 mB of Lava by Melting a Diamond, consuming 500 RF.

 ```zenscript
 //<recipetype:thermal:crucible>.addRecipe(String name, IFluidStack output, IIngredient ingredient, int energy);